Mission Statement

 CONFERENCE

 The Board of Directors shall determine the time and place of the annual conference and of any special conference.
-The Secretary shall notify all NCJAA members of such conferences by U.S. Mail at least thirty (30) days prior to the event.
+The Secretary shall notify all NCJAA members of such conferences by U.S. Mail or electronic mail at least thirty (30) days prior to the event.

 ARTICLE XIII